Atharva0503/SQL_Profitability_Analysis_for_Nassau_Candy_Distributor/README.md

 * Strong expertise in **SQL + Power BI storytelling**
 * Real-world **decision-making impact**

-👉 It highlights how data can drive **profit optimization, cost efficiency, and strategic growth** 👉 This project demonstrates how data-driven decision-making can uncover hidden inefficiencies and significantly improve business profitability**
+👉 This project demonstrates how data-driven decision-making can uncover hidden inefficiencies and significantly improve business profitability**

 ---